harness/developer-hub/docs/first-gen/continuous-delivery/model-cd-pipeline/approvals/service-now-ticketing-system.md

 ### Step: Add an Approval Step

-The following steps are for a Pipeline Approval stage, but the same same settings apply to Workflow Approval steps.1.
-In your Pipeline, in **Pipeline Stages**, click **+**.
+The following steps are for a Pipeline Approval stage, but the same same settings apply to Workflow Approval steps.

+1. In your Pipeline, in **Pipeline Stages**, click **+**.
 The following settings appear.
 2. Select **Approval Step**.
 3. Select **ServiceNow** in the **Ticketing System**.
 4. Select the ServiceNow account in **ServiceNow Connector** that you want to use by selecting the Collaboration Provider you added for the account, as described in [Add ServiceNow as a Collaboration Provider](../workflows/service-now-integration.md#add-service-now-as-a-collaboration-provider).
 Use the same provider you used to create the ticket in the Workflow.